 When it comes to understanding the Word of God, it is typical to hear people say, “Understand it according to the plain reading of the text.”
 In other words, it doesn’t take a degree in Biblical Studies to understand the Bible.
 And i am a huge proponent of convincing people that they have everything they need to understand the Scriptures on their own.

 Between cross references, study bibles, various levels of commentaries, and ultimately–and most importantly–the Holy Spirit, every believer can come to grips with the meaning of any given passage of Scripture.
 The plain meaning of the text is the intended meaning of the text.

 However, too often even those who hold to the plain reading of the text want to make one specific book of the Bible much more complicated than it needs to be.
 This would be the final book in our canon, the book of Revelation.
-In this study–no post of which should be more than 1,000 words–i will seek to work through the book verse by verse and break it down simply and clearly.
+In this study–the posts of which will be less than 2,000 words for the most part (if not less than 1,000 words)–i will seek to work through the book verse by verse and break it down simply and clearly.

 The first two verses are indispensable in getting started on the right foot.

 “The revelation of Jesus Christ that God gave Him to show His slaves what must quickly take place.
 He sent it and signified it through His angel to His slave John, who testified to God’s word and to the testimony about Jesus Christ, in all he saw.”